mbaumer/us_hep_funding/docs/_states/WI.md

 <a name="WI-05"></a>
 [Back to top](#top)
 ## WI-05 -- Rep. F. James Sensenbrenner, Jr. (R) -- [Wikipedia](https://en.wikipedia.org/wiki/WI-05)
-## Committees
-F. James Sensenbrenner, Jr. is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019